withastro/docs/src/pages/en/reference/builtin-components.md

 <Prism lang="js" code={`const foo = 'bar';`} />
 ```

 This component provides language-specific syntax highlighting for code blocks.
-Since this never changes in the client it makes sense to use an Astro component (it's equally reasonable to use a framework component for this kind of thing; Astro is server-only by default for all frameworks!).
+Since this never changes in the client it makes sense to use an Astro component (it’s equally reasonable to use a framework component for this kind of thing; Astro is server-only by default for all frameworks!).

-See the [list of languages supported by Prism](https://prismjs.com/#supported-languages) where you can find a language's corresponding alias.
+See the [list of languages supported by Prism](https://prismjs.com/#supported-languages) where you can find a language’s corresponding alias.
 And, you can also display your Astro code blocks with lang="astro"!

 ## `<Debug />`